 How to Qualify for a Commercial Real Estate Loan

 A commercial lender typically has higher qualification standards compared to residential.
-One of the reasons for this is that lenders generally view commercial loans as having more risk than buying a principal residence.
+One of the reasons for this is that traditional lenders generally view commercial loans as having more risk than buying a principal residence.

 Commercial property is normally purchased by a business or business entity such as an LLC or S-Corporation.
 A commercial lender will review a business’s credit rating and historical financial performance to help ensure the borrower will repay the loan.
 Personal guarantees may be required if a company is new or if the borrower lacks experience with commercial real estate investing.